 Dr. Harvey, who is Black, found himself in a tense exchange with his white history teacher because he suggested that the Civil War was primarily fought over the issue of slavery.
 His teacher disagreed.

-“After three to four minutes of an incessant, exhaustive back and forth, [the teacher] utilized his positional power to ‘win this little debate,’” recalls Dr. Harvey, who is now the chief academic officer for East Harlem Tutorial Program and the superintendent for the East Harlem Scholars Academies.
+“After three to four minutes of an incessant, exhaustive back and forth, [the teacher] utilized his positional power to ‘win this little debate,’” recalls Dr. Harvey, who is now the chief academic officer for the East Harlem Scholars Academy.

 Spurred by that memory and the ongoing social upheaval he sees across the country, Dr. Harvey is eager to foster a better environment for students to engage in constructive arguments.
 It’s why he plans to implement a curriculum developed by the Better Arguments Project for the upcoming school year.

 By providing his middle school teachers with the tools to facilitate a series of engaging, thought-provoking discussions that introduce students to the principles of a Better Argument, he hopes to help students deepen connections with their learning communities, consider different perspectives, and discover better ways to engage with one another.